micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication Revised_V1.md

 ### Sample dataset
 The sammple dataset is a dataset of a sample of publications from the Ready Tensor platform.
 It details, it does contain 35 publications, each of them characterised by the following 5 variables: id, username, license, title, publication description.
-Among the 35 publications, 27 publications have licenses of type "CC Licence" and "Mit Licence" (23 and 4, respectively).
+6 kind of licences are available in the dataset.
+Among the 35 publications, 27 publications have 4 kind of licenses of type "CC Licence" and "Mit Licence" (23 and 4, respectively).
 Therefore, 8 publications have license none or missing (5 and 3, respectively).
 Under these licenses, since the author has granted permission for reuse, the publications can be used for open source projects.

 ### Overview & Architecture
 This project presents a LangChain-based pipeline designed to: